mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 The source code for the tutorial is available in the gerbil source distribution, in [src/tutorial/ensemble](https://github.com/vyzo/gerbil/tree/master/src/tutorial/ensemble).
+You can build it using the [build script](https://github.com/vyzo/gerbil/tree/master/src/tutorial/ensemble/build.ss).

 Firt let's look at the server implementation in [src/tutorial/ensemble/server.ss](https://github.com/vyzo/gerbil/tree/master/src/tutorial/ensemble/server.ss):
 ```scheme